Integrating Java

 Gradle

-Add the plugin to your build.gradle file:
+Add the plugin to your build.gradle file, and configure JaCoCo to generate XML reports:

 plugins {